jponttuset/mcg/pre-trained/README.txt

 - To compute MCG candidates, see im2mcg.m (and scripts/im2mcg_all.m)
 - To compute MCG UCMs, see im2ucm.m (and scripts/im2ucm_all.m)
 - For demos about how to use these functions, see the 'demos' folder

-EVALUATION
-- See scripts/benchmark_results.m to see how to evaluate the candidates and compare them to the state of the art

 NOTE
 - Very big images (around 10 mega-pixels) make the detection of edges at scale 2